ActsAsParanoid/acts_as_paranoid/README.md

 [![Build Status](https://travis-ci.org/zzak/acts_as_paranoid.png?branch=master)](https://travis-ci.org/zzak/acts_as_paranoid)

+A Rails plugin to add soft delte.

-A simple plugin which hides records instead of deleting them, being able to recover them.
+This gem can be used to hide records instead of deleting them, making them recoverable later.

+## Support

-**This branch targets Rails 3.2.** If you're working with another version, switch to the corresponding branch.
+**This branch targets Rails 3.2+.**

+If you're working with another version, switch to the corresponding branch, or require an older version of the acts_as_paranoid gem.

 ## Usage